CarlosAMolina/workshop-python-pandas/README.md

 ## Resources

-All the information used in this project is public, you can check the sources at resources.md.
+All the information used in this project is public, you can check the sources at the .tex presentation file.

 ## Software